hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * send any data to external servers;
 * use cookies.

-Once you activate this plugin, the hCaptcha-answering user's personal data, including their IP address, may be sent to the hCaptcha service.
+Once you activate this plugin, the hCaptcha-answering user's IP address and browser data may be sent to the hCaptcha service on pages where you have activated hCaptcha protection.
+However, hCaptcha is designed to minimize data used, process it very close to the user, and rapidly discard it after analysis.

-Please see the hCaptcha privacy policy at:
+For more details, please see the hCaptcha privacy policy at:

 * [hCaptcha.com](https://hCaptcha.com/privacy)